Deep Reinforcement Learning for Image Hashing: Introduction

-Based on the analysis, in this paper, we propose a Deep Reinforcement Learning approach for Image Hashing (DRLIH).
+Based on the above analysis, in this paper, we propose a Deep Reinforcement Learning approach for Image Hashing (DRLIH).
 Instead of learning a whole set of hashing functions independently, our proposed DRLIH approach models the hashing learning process as a sequential decision making process by the designed deep reinforcement learning network.
 The main contributions of our proposed approach can be summarized as follows: \begin{itemize} \item \textbf{A Deep reinforcement learning hashing network} is proposed to learn hashing functions sequentially and progressively.
 The proposed network consists of a feature representation network and a policy network.
-The policy network is composed by RNN network, and it serves as the \textit{agents} to sequentially project images into binary codes.
-We design the policy network to output the probability of projecting images into hash code $1$, and calculate the probability of hash code $0$.
-We also propose two \textit{hierarchical rewards functions} to drive the training of our proposed DRLIH network. \item \textbf{A sequential learning strategy} is proposed to capture the ranking errors caused by previous generated hash codes.
-We define the states as tuples of the image feature and internal features of RNN, which reflect the history decisions, thus the agent can obtain the history information and capture the previous ranking errors to make next decision.
-We also propose the action group as the minimal step to the agent to enhance the relevance of the hash bits in the same group and promote the retrieval accuracy. \end{itemize}
+The policy network is composed by a RNN network, and it serves as the \textit{agent} to sequentially project images into binary codes.
+We design the policy network to generate the probability of projecting images into hash code $1$, and calculate the probability of hash code $0$.
+We also propose two \textit{hierarchical reward functions} to drive the training of our proposed DRLIH network. \item \textbf{A sequential learning strategy} is proposed to capture the ranking errors caused by previous generated hash codes.
+We define the states as tuples of the image features and internal features of RNN, which reflect the history decisions, thus the agent can obtain the history information and capture the previous ranking errors to make next decision.
+We also propose the action group as the minimal step of the agent to enhance the relevance of hash functions in the same group and promote the retrieval accuracy. \end{itemize}

-Experiments on three widely used datasets demonstrate the effectiveness of our proposed DRLIH approach.
+Experiments on three widely-used datasets demonstrate the effectiveness of the proposed DRLIH approach.
 The rest of this paper is organized as follows.
-Section 2 reviews some representative related work.
-Section 3 presents our proposed deep reinforcement learning approach for image hashing, section 4 shows the experiments on three widely-used image datasets, and section 5 concludes this paper.
+Section II reviews some representative related works.
+Section III presents our proposed deep reinforcement learning approach for image hashing, section IV shows the experiments on three widely-used image datasets, and section V concludes this paper.